fgtclb/academic-projects/Documentation/Templates/Override/Index.rst

 Overriding templates
 ====================

-EXT:academic_jobs is using Fluid as template engine.
+EXT:academic_projects is using Fluid as template engine.

 This documentation won't bring you all information about Fluid but only the most important things you need for using it.
 You can get